zzyunzhi/doodad/doodad/easy_launch/README.md

  - 'ec2': run your code on AWS EC2.
  - 'gcp': run your code on GCP.
  - 'htp': generate a taskfile and script for using BRC's high-throughput script
- - 'slurm_singularity': submit a slurm job using singularity
  - 'sss': generate a script to run on some slurm job using singularity

 The last three are specific to slurm.
 If you're in the RAIL lab, you'll want to use `htp` and `sss` mode for BRC.